-Three sizes of wheel rims are used 5.5J x 14, 6J x 15, and 6.5J x 16.
+Three sizes of wheel rims are used 5.5J x 14 and 6J x 15.
 The rim sizes are the same for both steel and alloy rim, incorporating a double safety hump which conforms to European safety standards.
 Check the size on your caravan before replacing a rim.

-5.14 Changing a wheel
+5.15 Changing a wheel